Thomas Wynne: Career

-Wynne was notable for erecting the first brick house in the colony of Philadelphia, on his "Liberty Lot" at Front and Chestnut streets (known as Wynne Street until renamed by Penn in 1684).
-He built a home at 52nd Street and Woodbine Avenue in 1690 named "Wynnestay" (a reference to the famous Wynnstay estate in Wales owned by Sir John Wynn, 1st Baronet, a collateral cousin), and several surrounding communities in the greater Philadelphia Area now bear his name.
+Wynne was notable for erecting the first brick house in colonial-era Philadelphia, on his "Liberty Lot" at Front and Chestnut streets, known as Wynne Street until renamed by Penn in 1684.
+He built a home at 52nd Street and Woodbine Avenue in 1690 named "Wynnestay", a reference to the Wynnstay estate in Wales owned by Sir John Wynn, 1st Baronet, a collateral cousin), and several surrounding communities in the greater Philadelphia area now bear his name.
 He returned to England with Penn in 1684.
 He served as speaker for the first two Pennsylvania Assemblies of the Province in Philadelphia in 1687 and 1688 and acted as Justice of Sussex county, now a county in Delaware, from 1687 to 1691.
 He was appointed a justice of the peace in January 1690 and held the position of justice of the provincial court from September 1690 until his death.

 Death

 His time in America lasted only nine years.
-His death is noted by the meeting of Radnor Friends Meetinghouse then at Duckett's Farm which in 1950 was located at the West Philadelphia train station not far from his home at Wynnestay.
+His death is noted by the meeting of Radnor Friends Meetinghouse then at Duckett's Farm, which in 1950 was located at the West Philadelphia train station not far from his home at Wynnestay.
 Thomas Wynne's burial is noted in the Philadelphia Meeting records at Ducketts Farm Burial Ground.